dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 - Duplication of cross-cutting concerns across each microservice.

-- Overly complex client code - clients must keep track of mulitple endpoints and handle failures in a resilient way.
+- Overly complex client code - clients must keep track of multiple endpoints and handle failures in a resilient way.

 Instead, a widely accepted cloud design pattern is to implement an [API Gateway Service](https://docs.microsoft.com/dotnet/standard/microservices-architecture/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern) between the front-end applications and backend services.
 The pattern is shown in Figure 4-3.